How to resolve a neighbour dispute

-It usually depends on the height of the extension and how close it will come to a boundary.
-If you think there’s been a breach of planning control, you can contact the local authority planning department.
-Find contact details for your local authority on mygov.scot.
+Permission usually depends on the height of the extension and how close it will come to a boundary.
+If you think there's been a breach of planning control, you can contact the local council's planning department.
+Find your local council on mygov.scot.

-It can take some time for the planning department to complete their investigation.
+It can take some time for the planning department to complete its investigation.

-PAS, an impartial and confidential planning advice service, may be able to help if you want to object to a planning proposal.
-There’s more information about this free service on the PAS website.
+PAS is an impartial and confidential planning advice service that might be able to help if you want to object to a planning proposal.
+There's more information about this free service on the PAS website.

 If the building work is disruptive

-Each local authority has recommended times for building work.
-To find out when building work noise is permitted, contact your local authority, use mygov.scot to find their details.
+Each local council has recommended times for building work.
+To find out when building work noise is permitted, contact your local council.
+Find your local council on mygov.scot.

-You can contact a local councillor or Member of the Scottish Parliament (MSP) if you haven’t been able to resolve your dispute by speaking to your neighbour or the council.
-Find out who your MSP is on the Scottish parliament website.
-Find out who your local councillors are on the UK Government website.
+You can contact a local councillor or a member of the Scottish parliament (MSP) if you haven't been able to resolve your dispute by speaking to your neighbour or the council.

 You can use this example letter [ 120 kb] to contact your local councillor or MSP.
-This letter can be sent in the post or can be attached to an email.
-Remember to keep a copy of the letter.
+You can send this letter in the post or attached it to an email.
+Remember to keep a copy of any letter you send.

-It may also be possible to give details of the dispute to the councillors sitting on a relevant committee, for example the planning committee, if there’s been a breach of planning regulations.
+It might also be possible to give details of the dispute to the councillors sitting on a relevant committee, for example the planning committee, if there’s been a breach of planning regulations.

 Call the police